misje/opencti-wazuh-connector/docs/source/installation.rst

 .. include:: alpha_warning.rst

+.. _versioning:

 Versioning
 ~~~~~~~~~~

+The following tags are published to the docker registry:

+.. list-table:: Connector docker tags
+   :header-rows: 1

+   * - Tag
+     - Description
+   * - 0.1.0
+     - A connector (stable) release
+   * - dev
+     - Latest development version (branch *dev*) of the connector
+   * - latest
+     - The lastest release (à la tag 0.1.0) of the connector

+Use a version like *0.1.0* to references a stable version of the connector, or
+*latest* if you want the latest stable version.
+There are no tags that
-See :ref:`versions and compatibility <versions>` for a connector–OpenCTI
+reference the OpenCTI version.
+See :ref:`versions and compatibility <versions>`
-version compatibility list. docker tags matching OpenCTI version will be
+for a connector–OpenCTI version compatibility list.
-provided in the future.

 Creating users
 ~~~~~~~~~~~~~~